codeths/kitcoin/API-DOCS.md

 ### Response

-The image if exists (png), otherwise will return a 404
+The image if exists (webp), otherwise will return a 404

 ## PATCH `/store/:storeID/item/:id`